mrviduus/xUnitV3LoadFramework/docs/api-reference/README.md

 }
 ```

 This comprehensive API reference covers all public interfaces provided by the xUnitV3LoadFramework.
-For more detailed examples and usage patterns, see the [User Guides](../user-guides/) and [Examples](../examples/) sections.
+For architectural details, see the [Architecture](../architecture/) section.